 Other Problems with CPAP Equipment

-One recent major problem with a certain brand of CPAP equipment has emerged.
+One recent major problem with a particular brand of CPAP equipment has emerged.
 Some CPAP machines made by Phillips have been recalled due to a dangerous problem with the machine itself.

-The CPAP machine uses a type of foam in the unit to reduce noise and vibration.
-The problem is that the foam can break down over time into very small particles, especially due to humidity.
+The CPAP machine uses foam in the unit to reduce noise and vibration.
+The problem is that the foam can break down over time into tiny particles, primarily due to humidity.
 Users end up breathing in and swallowing these particles through their face masks.

 Attorneys for Defective CPAP Machine Lawsuits